logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/the-test-editor/content-assist/_index.md

 -   In the case of [INTERFACE ENTITY](/reuse/reuse.Creating_and_using_actions_Arg_type.html#sectiondiv.arg_type.int_ent)-type arguments \(generally, arguments named window\), Content Assist supplies the names of all interface entities of your project's *assumed* interface:

-    **Note:** Note that Content Assist tries to make an educated guess as to the interface that will be in effect at any given point in your test module, so that it may present you with the appropriate interface entities.
+{{<note>}} Note that Content Assist tries to make an educated guess as to the interface that will be in effect at any given point in your test module, so that it may present you with the appropriate interface entities.
 Action lines following a [use interface](/reuse/../TA_Automation/Topics/bia_use_interface.html) action are assumed to use to the target interface of that action.
 In the absence of a use interface action, action lines are assumed to apply to whatever interface is currently designated as the [default](/reuse/../TA_Help/Topics/Interface_def_set_default_interface.html).

 -   In the case of [INTERFACE ENTITY](/reuse/reuse.Creating_and_using_actions_Arg_type.html#sectiondiv.arg_type.int_ent)-type arguments \(generally, arguments named window\), Content Assist supplies the names of all interface entities of your project.
 -   Once a window or dialog is specified, [INTERFACE ELEMENT](/reuse/reuse.Creating_and_using_actions_Arg_type.html#sectiondiv.arg_type.int_elt)-type arguments \(typically named control\), have their domains limited to the elements \(controls\) of the given interface entity.